stripe-archive/sequins/README.md

 ```

 That tells sequins to load your data from HDFS, and check every minute for new
+versions, and then bind to the port 9599 and listen for requests.
+The URL can
-versions.
-The URL can point to HDFS, or s3, or just be a local path.
+point to HDFS, or s3, or just be a local path.

 Sequins expects your data to be versioned.
 Inside the top-level directory you
 you specify, you should have subdirectories, like this: